Introduction

 Comparing Avian and Human Migrations

-Another parallel is the importance of stopover sites.
-For birds, these are wetlands, forests, and coastal areas that provide food and rest.
-For humans, stopover sites have historically been oases, trading posts, and cities along migration routes.
-The loss of a critical stopover—whether a bird’s marshland or a human’s safe harbor—can disrupt entire migration systems.
-Conservation efforts for birds often mirror the need for humanitarian protections for human migrants: the preservation of corridors and staging areas.
+Stopover sites are crucial for both.
+For birds, wetlands, forests, and coastal areas provide vital food and rest during migration.
+For humans, oases, trading posts, and cities have historically functioned as safe harbors along migration routes.
+The loss of a critical stopover site—whether a bird’s marshland or a human’s refuge—can disrupt entire migration systems.

 Conclusion